Daniel Marshall Humidor Review

 Weight: 9 pounds

-Our Review
+Our Review (How We Tested It)

-Then we changed the stress, not the location.
-We started opening the lid more often (a few quick checks daily), and we swapped cigars in and out like real life—grab one, replace one.
-We kept only 5–8 cigars inside and tracked it for 10 more days.
-Humidity dipped briefly after each opening, sure, but it bounced back fast and kept hovering around 69–71% RH.
-When we smoked a Toro that had been inside the full run, the difference was obvious: smoother draw, cleaner burn, tighter ash.
-Honestly… it just feels “serious.”
+- Stress test (10 more days): we opened the lid more often (a few quick checks daily), swapped cigars in and out like real life, and kept only 5–8 cigars inside.
+RH dipped briefly after each opening, sure—but it bounced back fast and kept hovering around 69–71% RH.

-- Beautiful craftsmanship; high-end burl finish.
+- Beautiful craftsmanship with a high-end burl finish

 1. Origin of Daniel Marshal Humidors